Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones: Experimental Results

 \section{Experimental Results}

 In this section, The proposed methods are evaluated on a number of benchmark datasets, and the results are included.
 Furthermore, some visualizations of predictions and estimated values are provided.

-The proposed architectures, namely BASE, FCN, Residual-FCN, and DCT, are experimented with different loss functions.
-These loss functions include Mean Absolute Error (MAE), Mean Squared Error (MSE), huber, and log-cosh.
-The mentioned networks are trained for 125 epochs on two datasets, including BIDMC \cite{b15} and our proposed dataset called MTHS.
+The proposed architectures are named as BASE, FCN, Residual-FCN, DCT, and Modified ConvNext.
+The mentioned networks are trained and evaluated for 125 epochs on three datasets, including BIDMC, our proposed dataset called MTHS, and PPG-Dalia.
 The base model is based on common and older architectures in regression which use a CNN feature extractor followed by a feed-forward network.
-The FCN model has a fully convolutional architecture with 4x lower parameters than the base model.
+The FCN model has a fully convolutional architecture with about 4x lower parameters than the base model.
 This architecture makes over-fitting less likely to happen and highly efficient for deployment on mobile devices.
 As explained before, the DCT model has the same fully-convolutional architecture but works on the frequency domain.
 After taking the DCT of the input signal and filtering out DC coefficients and high-frequency coefficients that do not contain our desired frequencies for HR, a stack of 1D convolutions is applied to regress HR and SpO2 values.
 In the following, the performance of the proposed methods on each dataset is reported.